fabiomarreco/BlogSource/source/_posts/2019-09-06-monad-for-the-masses.md

     Func<TSource,IEnumerable<TResult>> selector);
 ```

 Take your time to take a good look at those signatures, and compare them with `Map` and `FlatMap`.
-Any resemblance ?
+Any resemblance?
 That is because sequences are also _monads_!.
 In fact, if we define similar extension functions to our `Result<>` we can hijack LINQ´s syntax to have our own monadic computation expression in C#.

 Define the following class:
 ```csharp